 Now I know some of you may be ready to instantly disagree here, giving 20 reasons why my software picks are wrong.
 So before I give you my reasons why, let me give you the simple answer to our original question.

 The best software for home recording is the software that meets your budget, can produce your project goals, and one you're able to learn how to use.

-Now to be fair let me say that there are some industry standard options when it comes to the best recording software in the studio.
+Now to be fair let me say that there still is an industry standard option when it comes to the best recording software in the studio.

-I would recommend Reaper for the most affordable, full featured software for home recording.
+I currently use and would highly recommend Reaper for the most affordable, full featured software for home recording.